ben-heil/ben-heil.github.io/drafts/mustdo.md

 so if you're waffling on whether to set all your random seeds, just do it for Nemo.

 ## Manual steps
-A few weeks ago someone opened an issue on one of my github repositories.
+A few weeks ago someone opened an issue on one of my GitHub repositories.
 Their comment said something to the effect of "Your code opens a file with this function, but that shouldn't work if the file is actually in the format you stated."
 Upon examining the code I realized that they were correct, my code shouldn't work.
 I then had to think back to design decisions I had made four years prior to figure out why I did what I did.